Frequently Asked Questions

 Q: What kind of oversight of projects do you

 A: We work closely with local partners who carry out the field activities of a project.
-We are involved in project planning, monitoring implementation, adjusting plans as needed, maintaining financial records and ensuring there is proper documentation of project activities and outcomes.
-We also make site visits as warranted.
+We are involved in project planning and oversight, adjusting plans as needed, maintaining financial records and ensuring that project activities and outcomes are well documented.
+We also make site visits as warranted and share this information with collaborating organizations.

 Q: What kind of followup of projects do you

-A: Many of our programs involve long-term efforts and hence are monitored on an ongoing basis.
-Short-term projects will be followed up informally through various means including site visits, communications with project partners, and independent evaluations.
+A: Some of our programs are long-term efforts and are monitored on an ongoing basis.
+We follow up on short-term projects through various means including site visits, communications with project partners, and independent evaluations.
+We like to share followup and monitoring with co-funders.

 Donations to ICFCQ: Is my donation tax-deductible in Canada?